stassa/louise/README.md

 be included in a refutation sequence: one for each step of recursion.

-What this means is that in order for a recursive program to be learned without `hypothesis` the value of k in `clause_limit(k)` must be large enough for sufficient recursive steps to be taken, to successfully complete a proof.
+What this means is that in order for a recursive program to be learned without `hypothesis` included in the options for `fetch_clauses/1` the value of `clause_limit/1` must be large enough for sufficient recursive steps to be taken, to successfully complete a proof.

 In a sense, keeping the clauses in the hypothesis so far from participating in resolution turns the clause limit into a resolution depth limit.